CCurl/c3/README.md

 - Temporary words are intended to be helpful in factoring code.
 - A temporary word can be redefined as often as desired.
 - When redefined, code references to the previous definition are unchanged.
-- A temporary word cannot be INLINE or IMMEDIATE.
+- T0-T5 are normal words, T6-T8 are INLINE, and T9 is IMMEDIATE.

 An example usage of temporary words:
 ```